ecs251-w19-ucdavis/Pileus-OSEmpire/README.md

                                 the DB to collect data on [default: 1000]
     ```

-3. Results and plots are generated in "generated_report" directory.
+3. Results and plots are generated in "generated_reports" directory.